ObjectifGuitare/Guitar-scale-js/readme.md

  - Touch a note with mouse to make it sound
  - Play the scale with a button
  - Create exercise

+ # MVP

+ - Redisplays the dots when new scale is selected
+ - Mode management
+ - Display changes when I only modify the key
+ - Fret 0 is displayed
+ - Fret Numbers are displayed underneath
+ - I can export and save as SVG